dart-lang/language/working/2364 - primary constructors/feature-specification.md

 A class that has a primary header constructor can not have any other generative non-redirecting constructors.
 This requirement must be upheld because it must be guaranteed that the primary header constructor is actually executed on every newly created instance of this class.
+This rule is further motivated below.

 A primary body constructor is slightly less concise, but it allows the class header to remain simpler and more readable when there are many